 Comments (also known as a representations) for current applications can be submitted online.

-For the purposes of the GDPR, you'll need to register and consent to the processing of your data.
-You'll be asked to read the terms and conditions of use before registering.
+For the purposes of Data Protection, you'll need to register and you will be asked to read the terms and conditions of use before registering.

 You can also send in comments by email to email@example.com or by post to:

 Mid Devon District Council

-For the purposes of GDPR, on receipt of your comments you'll be sent a copy of the privacy notice and guidance on how to comment on planning applications.
-You'll then need to advise us that you've read and understood these documents before we can process your personal information and representations.
+On receipt of your comments you'll be sent a copy of the Data Privacy Notice and guidance on how to comment on planning applications.

 Note: Please quote the planning application number in all correspondence.